ckcollab/ckcollab/_posts/2023-04-12-ChatGPT-and-OpenAI-Unlocking-the Potential-of-AI-for-Your-Business.md

 Maybe sometimes a wheel gets stuck in the assembly line and the boxes start piling up, an AI agent could see this problem and notify the appropriate people.

-These are all not novel!
+These ideas are not revolutionary on their own!
 The novel piece is how simple and quickly this can be done.
 Instead of needing a research team that can make all of the complex math work, we just teach the AI agents like we teach a new hire.
 It's flexible and generic.